All Episodes

 And the optics, of course, are what matters.

-And I thought, I thought of 1984, thought that Obama, uh, the uh the Macintosh ad from the from the uh Super Bowl in 1984 were exact type of scenario, except Michelle Obama was actually the dear leader of uh this this this obviously a totalitarian state.
+And I thought, I thought of 1984, I thought that Obama, the Macintosh ad from the Super Bowl in 1984, were exact type of scenario, except Michelle Obama was actually the dear leader of this, obviously a totalitarian state.

 And the dear leader was making some giant speech and fist pounding and robotic citizens are sitting there nodding, everybody in total agreement, and a lone person runs down the center aisle and obliterates and destroys the screen.

-Now I'm gonna tell a lot of people, a lot of people, uh emails and of course check Twitter, think that this was a giant propaganda effort by the White House to put Muchell up there,
+Now, a lot of people, a lot of people, and I've said emails, and of course, check Twitter, think that this was a giant propaganda effort by the White House to put Moochell up there,

 I don't think that's what was going on at all.